leaf-ai/studio-go-runner/docs/aws_k8s.md

 If you are using azure or GCP then options such as acs-engine, and skaffold are natively supported by the cloud vendors.
 These tools are also readily customizable, and maintained and so these are recommended.

-For AWS the kops tool is consider the best practice currently and can be installed using the following steps.
+For AWS the kops tool is considered the best practice currently and can be installed using the following steps.

-<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.10.0/kops-linux-amd64
+<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.11.1/kops-linux-amd64
 chmod +x kops-linux-amd64
 sudo mv kops-linux-amd64 /usr/local/bin/kops